gunrock/gunrock/README.md

 =========================================

-This release (0.2) has only been tested on Linux Mint 15 (64-bit) with CUDA 6.0 installed.
+This release (0.2) has only been tested on Linux Mint 15 (64-bit) with CUDA 5.5, 6.0, and 6.5 installed.
 We expect Gunrock to build and run correctly on other 64-bit and 32-bit Linux distributions, Mac OS, and Windows.

 Requirements